 Spring Runoff Conference

 The USU Spring Runoff Conference is held annually to provide a forum for interdisciplinary sharing and exchange of ideas on water-related issues in Utah and the Intermountain Region extending to all aspects of water science, ecology, policy, engineering, and management.
-The Conference is held each March at the USU Eccles Conference Center on the Logan campus.
-Registration and abstract submissions are accepted starting in mid-January.
+The 2025 Conference will be held on March 25-26th in Logan, Utah.
+Registration and abstract submission are NOW OPEN.

 Water Research in the News